mfussenegger/BaanPrint/README.md

 BaanPrint requires either Python 2.7 or Python >=3.2 and some Python modules (listed in requirements.txt).
 I currently recommend to use Python 2.7, as I run into a Bug with the Python3 version of the pyPdf module when generating PDF files with templates merged on top.

+For instructions on how to install python, please refer to [ŧhis blog post][installinstructions].
+Following step 1 and 2 is sufficient to get BaanPrint working.

 Usually you can install Python modules using PIP.

     #> pip install -r requirements.txt